vba/NBlast/README.md

 Usage
 --------
 ##### Use NBlast as NLog endpoint
-To use NBlast.Api as potential NLog endpoint you'll need to use NLog's [WebService](https://github.com/nlog/nlog/wiki/WebService-target) target.
+To use NBlast.Api as a potential NLog endpoint you'll need to use NLog's [WebService](https://github.com/nlog/nlog/wiki/WebService-target) target.
 To reach that you'll need to add following specific section to your NLog configuration:
 ```xml
 <nlog>
 <!-- .... -->